Arquisoft/lomap_en3a/restapi/README.md

 For running Prometheus and Grafana we can use several docker images.
 Check `docker-compose.yml` to see how these images are launched.

-<mark>Note: in the `prometheus.yml` we are telling prometheus where is our restapi metrics end point.
-In Grafana `datasources/datasource.yml` we are telling where to find prometheus data.</mark>
+<u>Note: in the `prometheus.yml` we are telling prometheus where is our restapi metrics end
+point.
+In Grafana `datasources/datasource.yml` we are telling where to find prometheus data.</u>

-<mark>In both configuration files we need to stablish the uris of restapi metrics and the prometheus datasource.
+In both configuration files we need to stablish the uris of restapi metrics and the prometheus datasource.
 Right now they are configured to work using docker-compose network.
-If you want to use these individual docker commands, you need to change these uris to point to localhost</mark>
+If you want to use these individual docker commands, you need to change these uris to point to localhost.

 Once launched all the system is launched (see the Quick Start Guide), we can simulate a few petitions to our webservice: